MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ### Configuration File

-All settings that are configurable are stored in `Set-ADDSFirewallPolicy.json`.
+All settings that are used for the deployment by the script need to be stored in the file named `Set-ADDSFirewallPolicy.json`.
+The file does not exist by default and needs to be created by you, before deployment.
+To help you with the task, we're providing the 2 following files:

+- `Set-ADDSFirewallPolicy.Starter.json`
+- `Set-ADDSFirewallPolicy.Sample.json`

+`Set-ADDSFirewallPolicy.Starter.json` file contains only the minimum settings required for deployment.
+It is recommended to rename the file to `Set-ADDSFirewallPolicy.json` and add any additional settings you want to be configured during the deployment.

+`Set-ADDSFirewallPolicy.Sample.json` contains all possible configuration items, with sample values.
-It is essential to review them and change as necessary for your environment.
+It is essential to properly configure all the settings, do not use the samples for production deployment without thorough review and adjustment.

 > [!CAUTION]
 > Improper configuration can cause network outages in your environment!

-Note, that “Default value” in the configuration items below, refers to default value, that is set in the `Set-ADDSFirewallPolicy.json`, not Windows system defaults.

 ```json
 {